menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Steele is generally considered to be a blue-collar town.
-56.25% of the Steele workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Steele is a blue-collar town, with 56.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Steele is a town of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Steele who work in healthcare (7.81%), farm management occupations (7.50%), and office and administrative support (7.34%).

 Setting & Lifestyle